tsavola/wag-toolchain/README.md

 Requirements
 ------------

-Whatever LLVM, binaryen and wabt require: at least cmake, ninja-build and clang.
+Whatever LLVM requires: at least cmake, ninja-build and clang.
 Linux, Go and libcapstone are required for testing.

 Setup